MASTERING

 Mastering a record, or a full CD, is when the songs are placed in the proper order, with the in and out fades, timings, and song-to-song levels balanced for album flow and clarity.
 Each single song is still “mastered” individually, but in the context of the rest of the full album.

-If the songs are intended for replication to CD or a complete record, Sean will provide the master CD with proper song spacing, text, and ISRC codes, and can provide a DDP file for the replication facility.
-This master copy is what you send to for replication when you order physical CDs.
+If the songs are intended for replication to CD or a complete record, Sean will provide the master CD with proper song spacing, embedded text, and ISRC codes, and can provide a DDP file for the replication facility.
+This master copy is what you send for replication when you order physical CDs.
 (In some cases, the replication company will have a utility for Sean to upload the entire CD for you right from his computer.)

 Loudness